 Did you know that you can work on quite a few life skills for teens at Epcot’s Food & Wine Festival?
 Cooking with middle schoolers is one of our favorites.

 As I mentioned before, my family loves Disney, so it’s no surprise that we attend the Food and Wine Festival at Epcot many times while it’s here.
-I do all that I can to make it a learning experience, as well as a fun tasting experience.
+I do all that I can to make it educational, as well as a fun tasting experience.

-Some life skills, like cooking, can’t be worked on while you’re at the festival, but use the inspiration of the festival to teach your children at home.
+Some life skills for teens, like cooking, can’t be worked on while you’re at the festival, but you can use the inspiration of the festival to teach your children at home.
 All you need are some easy cooking recipes for teenagers.

 Some kids love to cook and will work beside you at every meal, eager to learn.
 But some need a bit more inspiration.
 That’s where the Food & Wine Festival comes in.
 Remember all of those wonderful dishes you tried as you were walking around the world?

-Which recipe do you want to taste again?
+Which recipe from Food & Wine do you want to taste again?